-"There is a way to turn our world around.
-It requires us to recommit to caring for ourselves and others by accepting and rethinking our caring responsibilities and providing sufficient resources for care.
-If we are able to do this, then we will be able to enhance levels of trust, reduce levels of inequality, and provide real freedom for all."
+responsibilities and providing sufficient resources for care.
+If we are able to do this, then we will be able to enhance levels of trust, reduce levels of caring for ourselves and others by accepting and rethinking our caring "There is a way to turn our world around.
+It requires us to recommit to inequality, and provide real freedom for all."